alexpron/DL_fetus/README.md

 The `data_path` and `mask_path` are the path where the training images and groundtruths are stored.
 The `output_path` is where the checkpoints are saved.
 In this architecture there is no need for selecting the best checkpoint, the code does it automatically saving it as `best_val.pth.gz`.

 For the `Infer.py` script, the parameter that need to be indicated is the one named `output_path` in the `Train.py` script as well as the directory where the test images are obtained from.
-Everythin else is saved in there and it is done automatically.
+Everything else is saved in there and it is done automatically.

+The data augmentation for this network is found in the `DataOp.py` script.
+The functions used are: `noise_injection()` and `get_augmentation()`.
+These are inside the class `TrainGenerator.py`.

+For the modifications and uses for this project the module `volumentations` has not been used.